-Carbon monoxide (CO) is a silent killer since it’s hard to detect with the naked eye or smell it.
-In our homes, the toxic gas can come from various sources.
+Carbon monoxide (CO) is a silent killer since it’s hard to detect with the naked eye or smell.
+In our homes, toxic gas can come from various sources.
 If one inhales a small dose of carbon monoxide, it may cause adverse effects on their health.
 In the U.S., carbon monoxide is the leading cause of poisoning fatalities.

 Fortunately, carbon monoxide gas can be managed using detectors.
 But can it do everything?